WordPress 2.7 SVN headaches

 I like having a fluid layout, and this one seems to work reliably well while still looking good.
 I now return you to your regularly scheduled browsing …

-Wordpress as a psuedo-CMS
+WordPress as a psuedo-CMS

 I just finished moving my wife’s art site completely to WordPress.
 She recently asked if I could add a blog to her site, and since I knew that she also wanted the ability to modify someof her content from time to time, I decided to completely move her site to WordPress.
 It is not as full-featured as a full Content Management System (CMS), but it is also much more light-weight and supports all the things she wants to do (with a few plugins, of course).